hesingh/ventilator/README.md

 ## Details
    Version 0 does not support sensor.
 Uses 500 cc of air to patient.
-   Device is complete with softwate, BOM, CAD designs, etc.
+   Device is complete with software, BOM, CAD designs, etc.

 ## Software